jk-mayne/burp-annotator/README.md

 - View the scanned status in the "Annotation" tab when viewing a request

 ## Future Stuff
+- Upgrade URL matching to handle GET and POSTS with multiple sets of parameters
 - Custom Tags
 - More issues to help track more tags